 As we see in da Vinci’s Vitruvian Man, he drew a male figure, superimposed, standing in two different postures.
 In the previously mentioned examples, there was only one figure depicted.
 Looking at the way da Vinci drew the postures, the man standing with his feet together and arms outstretched straight in line with his shoulders is in line with the square.

 The other posture shows his feet and arms in a spread-eagle posture, this stance also makes the equilateral triangle he mentioned in his notes.
 His arms are slightly above his shoulders here, reaching to show where it touches the circle.

 We will also notice the circle and square here, like the version Giacomo Andrea drew.
 The top part of the circle is also raised slightly above the square, which will make the navel centralized in the circle and the groin centralized in the square.

 There appears to be a great deal of care taken by da Vinci to delineate the drawing.

 Not only is his circle and square meticulously done, but the actual figure of the “Vitruvian Man” is rendered almost like one of da Vinci’s figures from his paintings.
-We see the anatomical correctness in every body part of the male’s figure, from his arm muscles, leg muscles, torso, and the minute details depicted in his face and curly hair.
+We see the human anatomy and anatomical correctness in every body part of the male’s figure, from his arm muscles, leg muscles, torso, and the minute details depicted in his face and curly hair.